Based in East Anglia, I’ve worked with businesses across the world on a freelance basis since 2011.

-I’m a freelancer hailing from a little town in East Anglia (that you’ve probably never heard of).
-I love to help businesses manage their online communities, create engaging and fun content, and make communicating online easier.
+I love to help positive, joyful and creative brands manage their online communities, create engaging and fun content, and make communicating online easier!

 Co-host for the ‘Dear GUAVABEAN’ Podcast, an agony aunt advice show for struggling freelancers